Schema Validation Pipelines

 yield batch

 The most robust approach for transit data engineers centers on declarative schema definitions that map directly to AFC event structures.
-By leveraging type-driven validation, teams can enforce strict contracts without sacrificing throughput.
-Implementing Pydantic Models for AFC Event Streams demonstrates how modern validation frameworks handle complex transit constraints natively.
+Type-driven contracts enforce strict rules without hand-written per-field checks, and Pydantic v2’s @field_validator and @model_validator decorators let engineers encode transit’s awkward realities directly into the model.
+The full model catalogue lives in Implementing Pydantic Models for AFC Event Streams; the core shape is below.

 from datetime import datetime, timezone